oluckyman/vizzuality-bicycle-map/README.md

   - [x] Number of empty slots.
 - [x] There is a button to go back to the main view.
   - [x] Should be styled properly
-  - [ ] Should use navigator back, rather than root path
 - [x] There is a map showing all the bicycle stations.
   - [x] Auto-zoom to bounding box to fit all stations
 - [x] Clicking on a station on the map opens a tooltip: